General Education Learning Outcome Objectives

-Students interested in completing required course work for entrance to postgraduate colleges of medicine, dentistry, or veterinary medicine or physician assistant programs must register with the HPAC Office located in the Honors Program, Lippitt Hall, Room 300; 401.874.5875.
+Students interested in completing required course work for entrance to postgraduate colleges of medicine, dentistry, or veterinary medicine or physician assistant programs must register with the HPAC secretary in the Biological Sciences Building, Room A-129; 401.874.2670.

 Applying to Professional Schools.
-Most medical and dental schools require that a committee letter of recommendation from the home institution accompany a student application for admission.
-To seek such endorsement, students must provide the HPAC with the following items, typically in the second semester of their junior year, prior to submitting an application to a professional school: a request from the applicant to the HPAC for a letter of evaluation in support of their application to medical or dental school; an official report of their SAT scores from the testing agency, high school, or secondary school; official, recent academic transcripts of all college courses taken at URI and elsewhere; official reports of scores on the appropriate admission test (MCAT, DAT, or OAT) sent directly to the HPAC from the testing agency; an autobiography with a commentary on the way the applicant’s career goals have developed; a description of all extracurricular activities; a description of all honors bestowed on the student; a description of volunteer hospital, dental, veterinary, or other health-related work; and a minimum of five letters of evaluation written by persons who can evaluate candidly the applicant’s experience and ability to engage in professional and scientific study.
-Personal interviews with HPAC members are held in the spring semester and included in the candidate’s final evaluation.
+Prior to submitting an application to a professional school, each candidate’s credentials are evaluated by the Health Professions Advisory Committee.
+By the second semester of junior year, each applicant must provide the HPAC with the following items in writing: a request from the applicant to the HPAC for a letter of evaluation in support of their application to a medical, dental, physician assistant program, or veterinary school; an official report of their SAT scores from the testing agency, high school, or secondary school; official, recent academic transcripts of all college courses taken at URI and elsewhere; official reports of scores on the appropriate admission test (MCAT, DAT, VAT, or GRE) sent directly to the HPAC from the testing agency; an autobiography with a commentary on the way the applicant’s career goals have developed; a description of all extracurricular activities; a description of all honors bestowed on the student; a description of volunteer hospital, dental, veterinary, or other health-related work; and a minimum of five letters of evaluation written by persons who can evaluate candidly the applicant’s experience and ability to engage in professional and scientific study.
+Personal interviews with HPAC members are also held in the spring semester of junior year and included in the candidate’s final evaluation.
 As a result of this evaluation, the HPAC determines the level at which the candidate will be recommended for admission to professional school.

 Premedical Studies.
 Candidates should become familiar with their prospective medical schools’ admission requirements.
 These are listed in “Medical School Admission Requirements,” published annually by the Association of American Medical Colleges.
 Copies of this reference and the requirements of certain medical schools are available from the HPAC secretary.
 Medical schools generally require at least a 3.50 grade point average and high scores on the required Medical College Admission Test (MCAT), taken preferably in the spring semester of the third undergraduate year.

 The URI-Brown Early Identification Program for Sophomores.
-This plan identifies sophomore premedical students at URI for consideration for early acceptance into the Warren Alpert Medical School of Brown University.
+This plan early identifies and accepts URI students into Brown University’s School of Medicine.
 To be eligible, you must be a Rhode Island resident who is highly motivated, exceptionally qualified, a graduate of a Rhode Island high school, and a sophomore with a cumulative grade point average of at least 3.50 after completing at least three semesters of academic work at URI.
-In December of each year, eligible students must apply in writing to the URI Health Professions Advisory Committee to request nomination to this program.
+In December of each year, eligible students must apply in writing to the URI Health Professions Advisory Committee for nomination to this program.
 In early February, the HPAC conducts a careful evaluation of each applicant’s academic and personal qualifications.
-A completed application is forwarded to Brown’s dean of medicine along with the committee’s letter of evaluation for each nominated student.
+A completed application and the committee’s letter of evaluation for each nominated student are forwarded to Brown’s dean of medicine.
 Final decisions to accept applications are made by the admissions committee at Brown.
-When candidates are accepted, they assume the same status as their Brown counterparts, and continue their studies at URI.
+Two URI students per year are usually accepted into the program.
+When these candidates are accepted, they assume the same status as their Brown counterparts, and continue their studies at URI.
 They can major in any field of study, so long as they continue to show academic excellence while completing the required premedical courses.
 They are also invited to take one or two of their premed courses at Brown with their future classmates, and are included in various events sponsored by the Brown Medical Student Society.

 URI Postbaccalaureate Preprofessional Programs.
 Potential premedical, predental, or preveterinary candidates who already have degrees from URI or other colleges must first consult with the URI health professions advisor.
+The HPAC secretary will arrange for an appointment, and candidates must register in writing at the secretary’s office.
 They will be advised on completing the basic admission requirements prior to submitting an application.
 These students must be evaluated by the HPAC in the spring semester in order to be recommended to professional schools.

 Prelaw Studies.
 For students who plan professional study of law, guidance and program advice are provided by the Pre-Law Advising Coordinator, Lawrence Rothstein (email@example.com; 401.874.2730) and by several pre-law advisors.
 Students should contact Professor Rothstein as soon as possible after admission to the University to be placed on the Pre-Law Society email discussion listserv LAWURI.

 Admission.
 Students interested in undergraduate teacher education programs are required to apply for admission to the Office of Teacher Education.
 Applications for admission to teacher education programs are normally submitted during the sophomore year.
 For early childhood, elementary, secondary, music, and physical education, students develop an application portfolio.
-Applications will be reviewed by a departmental screening committee based on the following criteria: 1) recommendations from faculty and others who have knowledge of the candidate’s experience or interest in working in education; 2) a writing sample expressing career goals, experience in working with children, and expectations as a teacher; 3) passing scores on the PPST: Reading 179, Writing 177, Math 179 (composite score of 535; no more than 3 points below passing) or SAT composite score of 1150 (minimum scores 530 verbal, 530 math) based on the Rhode Island Program Approval process, subject to change by the Department of Education; 4) the student’s academic record, including a cumulative grade point average of 2.50 or better.
+Applications will be reviewed by a departmental screening committee based on the following criteria: 1) recommendations from faculty and others who have knowledge of the candidate’s experience or interest in working in education; 2) a writing sample expressing career goals, experience in working with children, and expectations as a teacher; 3) passing scores on the PPST: Reading 172, Writing 171, Math 171; or a score of 1100 on the SAT; 4) the student’s academic record, including a cumulative grade point average of 2.50 or better.
 In addition, for the secondary education and music education programs, a grade point average of 2.50 in the Arts and Science major or specialization.
 Individual departments or programs may also require an interview.

 Transfer students should be advised that academic work completed at URI is a primary factor in the admission decision.
 Therefore, students must complete one semester of work at the University before they can be considered for admission to the teacher education programs.
 This may extend the time required for degree completion.